About This Website

 The reason is fairly simple ... we love hummingbirds, and are still learning about them at this "advanced" age.
 This website helps organize our knowledge and focuses us on learning even more.

 There are undoubtedly others who are just beginning their journey toward understanding and attracting hummingbirds.
 Maybe this site will help them.
-For those who are more experienced and knowledgeable, there are many fine websites for them.
+For those who are more experienced and knowledgeable, there are many other fine websites as well.

 We continue to learn, and to photograph, and present our knowledge on this website in a quick, understandable, and easy-to-read format, with links to more detailed hummingbird resources for those readers who require more in-depth information and species identification tips.